RMSpratt/GameComposers-Static/README.md

+# Game Composers - Static Website
-This is a small web-based project designed to let me practice my front-end development skills working with HTML, CSS, SASS, and some JavaScript.
-In-particular, I wanted to get familiar with creating responsive webpages for multiple devices, and learn some good code organization practices.
+This is a small web-based project originally created to build my skills with HTML, CSS, SASS, and JavaScript.

+## Description
+The website is designed to work well on multiple devices using responsive scaling.
 This is a static web project, with no back-end connectivtiy or database access.
-A version of this project with those features is being considered.

-As for the content of this project, this web app contains information about some video game composers and video game soundtracks that I take inspiration from in my own composing and arranging.
-I used this project to not only gain some coding experience, but to only learn about some of my musical heroes in more detail.

-I've tried to cite the websites and interviews I used when gathering information as best I could, and each individual webpage has specific sources listed at the bottom of it.
+This website suits a personal interest in video game music and composition with information about select musicians and video game sound tracks.

+The cited sources are listed for each specific webpage, with information gained presumed to be up-to-date for the time of creation.

 Active link: https://rmspratt.github.io/GameComposers-Static/